JeroenBL/HandlingErrorsGracefully/README.md

 In the example below, we’ve defined two functions: `New-ExampleUser` and `Invoke-ExampleRestMethod`.
 The latter is a helper function called by `New-ExampleUser`.

----

-#### Now, where should you place a `try/catch` block?

-A general rule of thumb is to place it at the **highest possible level**.
-Lower-level functions don’t have context about their caller.

-In this example, if `Invoke-ExampleRestMethod` is called, it has no knowledge of who called it.
-Therefore, if an exception occurs, it cannot determine whether the application should stop or continue — that decision should be made at a higher level.
-Therefore, its a common best practice to **always** handle errors at the highest possible level or.

 ```powershell
 $script:headers